Definition and Example of Above-the-Line Deductions

 The Penalty on Early Withdrawal of Savings

-Maybe you were feeling flush last year so you invested in a certificate of deposit (CD), then something happened to make you feel not-so-solvent after all.
-You cashed in the CD before it matured, only to be hit with a penalty for doing so.
+Maybe you were feeling flush last year, so you invested in a certificate of deposit (CD), and then something happened to make you feel not-so-solvent after all.
+Maybe you cashed in the CD before it matured, only to be charged a penalty for doing so.
 There's an above-the-line deduction for these types of fees as well.

-You should receive a 1099-INT, 1099-DIV, or a 1099-OID form from the financial institution, telling you the total penalty that you can claim on your tax return.
-It might not be much, but every dime helps.
+You should receive a 1099-INT, a 1099-DIV, or a 1099-OID form from the financial institution telling you the total penalty that you can claim on Schedule 1.

 Retirement Plan Contributions

-Health Savings Accounts
+Health Savings Account Deduction

-Student Loan Interest
+Student Loan Interest Deduction